Skip to main content

 Russell miss allows England to escape with 16-15 win over Scotland

-England looked safe with a six-point lead heading into the final minutes but Duhan van der Merwe scored against them yet again, only for Russell to miss his third conversion of the match and let the hosts off the hook.
+England had a six-point lead heading into the final minutes but Duhan van der Merwe scored against them yet again, only for Russell to miss his third conversion of the match and let the hosts off the hook.

-Having edged France at the death two weeks ago it was another nail-biting finale for the Twickenham crowd who had endured a flat first-half performance as England trailed 10-7 but were lifted by their second-half fightback.
+Having edged France at the death two weeks ago it was another nail-biting finale for the Twickenham crowd who had endured a flat first-half performance as their side trailed 10-7 but were lifted by their second-half fightback.

 Ireland, who beat Wales 27-18 earlier on Saturday, top the standings with 14 points.
 England have 10 and France, who play Italy on Sunday, and Scotland, have six.